DO YOU UNDERSTAND YOURSELF?

 More often, “judgmental” people are simply thoughtless.
 Don’t mentally lump them with the “malicious” crowd, or you’ll wind up with deeper wounds than the situation warrants.
 Here are a few hints for educating others without making enemies:

-With friends and relatives who want to understand but are struggling, don’t get angry and impatient.
+want to understand but are struggling, don’t get angry and impatient.
 Invite them to attend therapy with you.
 Give them specific suggestions on how they can help you maintain sobriety—if they care about you, they’ll be agreeable even if the only reason they can grasp is that your relationship will benefit.
-And stay aware of their feelings: where you may be asking too much of them, where you can make your share of concessions, where you owe them amends for addiction-related behavior.
+And stay aware of

 Finally, keep up therapy and support-group attendance.
-Even if no one else in your circle understands what you’re going through, regular contact with those experiencing much the same thing will keep you from sliding too far into the self-pity pit.
+Even if no one else in your circle understands what you’re going through, regular contact with those experiencing much the same thing, such as participants in a

 You don’t have to let lack of understanding drive you back to drugs.
 Know yourself, learn to like yourself, and have too much respect for yourself to punish yourself for anyone else’s shortcomings!